arthurbnu/dev-lab/README.md

+# WiQuizz

-# WiQuizz - Game generator based on nuxt content and sparql - wikidata
+## Game generator based on nuxt content and sparql - wikidata

 - Create a new game with just one md file
 - Use an existing quizz template (drag, swap, multiple choice question)
 - Get inspired by the existing responsive quizz templates and sparql queries..
 - Add your own game template using the vuejs logic
-- See the examples online : [WiQuizz](https://dev-lab-one.vercel.app/)
+- See and play with the examples online : [WiQuizz](https://dev-lab-one.vercel.app/)

 ## Tech Stack / nuxt modules